syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 {% endhighlight %}

-### Disable dropping when dragging over particular rows
+## How to disable dropping when dragging over particular rows

 Dropping can be disabled for particular rows while dragging a row.Refer following code sample to cancel dropping of particular row.